 Device Status - Display Polling and Control Network Elements: The Device Status screen shows all the alarm elements on a given polling leg along with their current status.
 This screen may also be used to take devices on/off line and access device specific function.

 Labeled Controls - Easy Control of Remote Site Devices: The Labeled Controls screen gives access to devices at specific remote sites.
 Just highlight the control and select.

-It's 4:08 AM on Saturday at our Fresno, CA, USA headquarters.
-We'll start work on your quote first thing on Monday.
+It's 3:13 AM on Tuesday at our Fresno, CA, USA headquarters.
+It's early in the morning, but we'll start on your quote as soon as we get into the office.